e was so distracted by his day dream that he failed to see the bobber go under. He was lost in another world, another time, another era.

 How easily she would float into his mind as he relived scenes of seeing her as she walked, as she came toward him, even waving to her in her parents car as they passed within recognizing distance.

-He remembered hearing her singing in while playing the piano, remembered looking up from his guitar to see her watching him.
+He remembered hearing her singing while playing the piano before service began, remembered looking up from his guitar to see her watching him.
 Her astonishingly beautiful face he adored so much was burned into his heart and mind forever.
 That perfect little smile would immediately reveal to him the real angel she was, and his heart would melt again, and again and again.

 What an awesome affect she'd had on him.
 Almost immediately, the scene of seeing her crying the last time he saw her would turn the lightest day into darkness and dreary existence.
 He had taken a long haul job which would keep him away for weeks at a time hauling special objects of military design.
 Once he was away for six months.